JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/FINAL-ARTIFACTS-SUMMARY.md

 - [ ] Approve for execution OR request changes

 ### 3. Execute Phase 2.5 (~6 hours, same day)
-- [ ] Copy Phase-2.5-Orchestration-Prompt.md to new Goose session
+- [ ] Copy Phase-2.5-Orchestration-Prompt.md to new goose session
 - [ ] Execute all 5 workstreams
 - [ ] **Create ADR-0023** (mandatory)
 - [ ] Validate all tests pass